Florida releases 4 examples from math textbooks it rejected for public schools - KTVZ

 The fourth includes a word or phrase that has been redacted.
 It also says, “This feature is designed to build student agency by focusing on students’ social and emotional learning.”

-The images were posted with a disclaimer that reads, in part: “These examples do not represent an exhaustive list of input received by the Department.
+The images were posted with a disclaimer which read, in part: “These examples do not represent an exhaustive list of input received by the Department.
 The Department is continuing to give publishers the opportunity to remediate all deficiencies identified during the review to ensure the broadest selection of high quality instructional materials are available to the school districts and Florida’s students.”

 Governor says he wants to focus on academics